hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 ### 11ty Serve

-<br>To view your site locally, change the `/src/_data/siteURL.json` file to “http://localhost:8080”.
+To view your site locally, change the `/src/_data/siteURL.json` file to “http://localhost:8080”.
 Then use the `npx @11ty/eleventy --serve` command.
 The “-- serve” asks 11ty to also create a webserver in memory so you can see your application.

 <img src="/src/docs/11ty-serve-terminal.png" alt="11ty serve terminal" width="500"/>

 Or on Windows:<br>
 <img src="/src/docs/11ty-serve.JPG" alt="11ty serve terminal Windows" width="500"/>

-<br>And here is the application.
+<br>Open your favorite browser and open <a target="_blank" href="http://localhost:8080">http://localhost:8080</a>.

 <img src="/src/docs/11ty-serve-browser.png" alt="11ty serve browser" width="400"/>

 > FYI, to quit the 11ty serve command, press control+c in the terminal.

 ### Deploy to Netlify
-Next, login to your Netlify account.
+Next, login to your <a target="_blank" href="https://app.netlify.com">Netlify account</a>.
 Then visit <https://app.netlify.com/drop> and drag your `src/_site` folder into the 'drop box' in your browser.

 ![Netlify Deploy](/src/docs/netlify-deploy.gif "Netlify Deploy")<br><br>